Renate Haußleiter-Malluche: Politics

 As early as 1948 Malluche was elected to the Pegnitz district council as a member of Notgemeinschaft Deutschlands, a quasi-political right-wing grouping with link to the Protestant church.
-In 1949 she participated in the founding of Deutsche Gemeinschaft (DG), a nationalist-neutralist political movement with far-right tendencies.
-She served as general secretary of DG from 1952, also serving as a member of its Bavarian leadership committee, until it was subsumed into the still far right, but more broadly based Aktionsgemeinschaft Unabhängiger Deutscher (Activist Community for an Independent German).
+In 1949, she participated in the founding of Deutsche Gemeinschaft (DG), a nationalist-neutralist political movement with far-right tendencies.
+She served as general secretary of DG from 1952, also serving as a member of its Bavarian leadership committee, until it was subsumed into the still far right, but more broadly based Action Group of Independent Germans.

 In 1950 she was elected to the Bavarian state parliament (Landtag).
-The DG took part in the 1950 on a joint platform with the Bund der Heimatvertriebenen und Entrechteten (BHE / League of victims of ethnic cleansing) which was a significant element in the Bavarian political landscape during the later 1940s and 1950s.
+The DG took part in the 1950 on a joint platform with the All-German Bloc/League of Expellees and Deprived of Rights which was a significant element in the Bavarian political landscape during the later 1940s and 1950s.
 The 1954 regional elections delivered a disappointing result in Bavaria for the Deutsche Gemeinschaft (DG) and she was obliged to resign her seat at the end of November 1954.

-Renate Malluche married her fellow DG member August Haußleiter in the summer of 1963, and two years later, in May 1965, the two of them co-founded the Aktionsgemeinschaft Unabhängiger Deutscher (AUD / Activist Community for an Independent German), a coming together of various fringe political groups on the right of the spectrum which individually had enjoyed little electoral success during the preceding twenty years.
+Renate Malluche married her fellow DG member August Haußleiter in the summer of 1963, and two years later, in May 1965, the two of them co-founded the Action Group of Independent Germans, a coming together of various fringe political groups on the right of the spectrum which individually had enjoyed little electoral success during the preceding twenty years.
 She was again a member of the leadership committee.
 In 1979 the AUD in its turn was one of a number of minor political parties and groupings from across the left-right spectrum involved in forming the German Green party.
 Haußleiter-Malluche again held party office under the new arrangements, serving as the regional party treasurer in Bavaria.